-Get creative - and get the kids to make you lunch.
-Buy pizza bases at the supermarket, then raid the fridge for their favourite toppings.
+Not only will this keep the kids occupied, but they’ll make you lunch too!
+Use ready-made pizza bases, then raid the fridge for their favourite toppings.

 If they're old enough, have them help you slice tomatoes, mushrooms, peppers and olives and grate cheese.
 Younger ones can tear mozzarella and rip up basil leaves and pieces of ham or cooked chicken.

 And why not make some mini dessert pizzas too?
-Get the kids to top pitta breads with nut butter and sliced banana and berries (or other fruit of their choice).
+Get the kids to top pitta breads with chocolate spread and sliced banana and berries (or other fruit of their choice).